BentleyJOakes/BentleyJOakes.github.io/_pages/join.md

 See the [Contact](/contact/) page for my email and office location.

-To help me respond promptly, please include the following in your email:
+I'm always excited to hear from prospective students, and I read every email myself.
+To help yours stand out:

 <div class="callout" style="--accent-color: #F15A22;" markdown="1">

-**Please demonstrate** awareness of my [research interests](https://www.polymtl.ca/expertises/en/oakes-bentley) and [publications](/publications/).
+**Show you know the lab** — reference my [research interests](https://www.polymtl.ca/expertises/en/oakes-bentley) and [publications](/publications/).

-**Please answer** the following questions:
+**Tell me about you** — a few lines on:
 - What excites you about research?
 - What are your research interests, and how do they match mine?
 - What is your favourite project you've worked on?

-**Please attach:**
+**Include:**
 - **(Required)** Up-to-date CV
 - **(Required)** Transcript(s)
 - (Optional) Reference letter(s)
-- (Optional) Relevant publication(s) or report(s)
+- (Optional) Relevant publications or reports

-A great email tells me who you are, what you want to research, and why our interests align.
-Please write it in your own words.
+A great email tells me who you are, what you want to research, and why our interests align, in your own words.

 </div>